OPENING OF THE 46TH AIA ANNUAL CONFERENCETransport

 Turning now to international aviation developments.

-And, as there are few signs of liberalising multilateral agreements, this role is likely to remain for the foreseeable future.
+And, as there are few signs of multilateral agreement to liberalise in this area, this role is likely to remain for the foreseeable future.

 After all, this is an area where the governments at both ends of an international air route must agree before economic liberalisation can happen.